komsec/konstant/README.md

-# hive
+# Konstant

-hive is a tool to help on security scanning and benchmarking tool.
+Konstant is a tool to help on security scanning and benchmarking tool.